 The research team spent a week in each village.
-All three of these villages had taken part in a program to promote toilets and end open defecation.
+Both of these villages had taken part in a program to promote toilets and end open defecation.
 This program was called Community-Led Total Sanitation, or CLTS.
-In one village all houses had toilets, in another one almost all houses had toilets, and in the third one only a few did.
-The most common types of toilets were dry pits, but there were also some flush toilets.
+In one village about half of the households had toilets, while in the other it was approximately three quarters.
+The most common types of toilets were dry pits and pour flush toilets.